AA/PPS No. 02.03.01 (4.01)

 policies regarding student absences from classes and from examinations, including final examinations;

-course description consistent with the catalog (See paragraph 14 in this PPS);
+course description consistent with the catalog (see Section 04.);

 instructor’s name, office number, office telephone number and email address;